 The Lummi Nation contributes tax revenues, purchasing power, economic development and jobs throughout Whatcom County, Washington State, and the rest of the United States.
-The Office of Economic Policy quantified the economic and fiscal impacts of the Lummi Nation of the regional economy, state, and national economy for 2021.
+In 2012, the Lummi Nation contracted a third-party economist to quantify the economic and fiscal impacts of the Lummi Nation of the regional economy, state, and national economy.